What’s the best way to tell a travel story?

 Newspaper and magazine travel journalism, as we know, typically aims to pair descriptive, compelling text with illustrative photography.
 But what if you add complimentary video and a blog to the mix?

-The New York Times‘s Matt Gross — the Times‘s Frugal Traveler — has been producing some really, really good travel journalism over the last few years.1 And he’s been doing so using not just well-crafted words accompanied by well-shot images.
+The New York Times‘s Matt Gross — the Times‘s Frugal Traveler — has been producing some really, really good travel journalism over the last few years. ((Disclaimer: I’m lucky enough to call Matt a pal, but I was a fan of his work before our paths ever crossed.
+In fact, before I ever moved to Bangkok, I ate up his NYT travel stories from Southeast Asia, particularly “To Be Young and Hip in Bangkok.”))
+And he’s been doing so using not just well-crafted words accompanied by well-shot images.
 He’s also been using a blog and sms alerts to connect with his readers.
 And some of his stories are plotted on Google Maps.
 There’s even a Frugal Traveler Facebook group (latest count: 1,345 fans).

 Matt has traveled around the world in 90 days; he took a road trip across the US; and he re-created the European grand tour.
 All of his stories are formatted as blog posts, and many of them receive over a hundred comments.
 In some of the comments, readers give him travel tips on where to go and what to do when he gets to future destinations.